earthcubeprojects-chords/chords/whatis.md

 ## The One Gotcha

 Nothing is entirely free.
-You will have to adapt your instrument to send the simple URL's containing your measurements, to your Portal.
+You will need to adapt your instrument to send the URL's containing your measurements, to your Portal.
 But usually this is not too hard.
 Your instrument may already have an Internet connection, and you just need to add a few lines to a processing script.
 Maybe you will need to add a USB cell modem to your data acquisition computer.
 Or perhaps you need to add a $50 _Rasberry Pi_ to provide